Sunday, March 15, 2015

-The city of Bethmoora and I have had a checkered past.
+The city of Bethmoora and I have had a checked past.
 I had originally thought of her years ago and given her another name.
 I did a little bit of work on her before I moved on to other things.
 I even ran a few game sessions set in her.
 Then I totally forgot about her.

 Last fall I picked her up again, fleshed her out some and came up with her new name.
 I even did up a one shot mini-zine and sent it out to a few unlucky folks.
 Well, I have stepped out of the GMs chair for a bit and I am thinking of running another game.
-Of course, I start thinking of where to set the game and Bethmoora immediately comes to mind.
+Of course I start thinking of where to set the game and Bethmoora immediately comes to mind.

 Thousands of men-at-arms and brave explorers have entered the pit and never returned.
 Some have, and they returned with wonders that made them famous, powerful and rich.
 This of course, draws more to her gaping mouth.